fpco/libraries/work-queue/JobQueueRequest.md

 When a request is initially made, the following occurs:

-(0) The request's Binary representation is hashed to get its `RequestID`.
+(0) The request's Serialize representation is hashed to get its `RequestID`.

 (1) It checks if there is already a cached response, and returns it if it finds one (computations must be deterministic to enable this caching!)